OceanParcels/virtualship/.github/CONTRIBUTING.md

 ```

 Nox handles everything for you, including setting up an temporary virtual
 environment for each run.
 Run `nox --list` to see all available jobs.
+The docs environment is re-used between runs, so if adding new dependencies, you may need to run `nox -s docs --reuse-venv=no` to ensure the environment is up to date.

 ## Setting up a development environment manually